olympum/olympum-draft/_posts/2017/2017-01-03-impact-of-weight-on-zwift.md

 riders go faster on the climbs on Zwift?

-We hear from heavier riders how lighter riders are at an advantage as soon as the road goes up, and viceversa, ligter riders claim they can't compete with heaver riders on the flats.
+We hear from heavier riders how lighter riders are at an advantage as soon as the road goes up, and viceversa, lighter riders claim they can't compete with heaver riders on the flats.
 That would be the case IRL, is it so on Zwift?